List of Little Miss characters: Little Miss Scary

 Little Miss Scary is the 31st book in the Little Miss series.
 Little Miss Scary enjoys scaring people, especially Mr. Jelly.
 However, Miss Scary has not reckoned with Mr. Jelly's friend, Mr. Noisy.

-In the 2008 TV series, The Mr. Men Show, Little Miss Scary kept her looks, except one of her spikes is gone and Miss Scary is darker red.
+In the 2008 TV series, The Mr. Men Show, Little Miss Scary kept her looks, except one of her spikes is gone and she is a darker shade of red.
 She is a regular character.
 She loves fear, has her own television show, Miss Scary's Late Night Scare Fest, and is assisted by Mr. Bounce.
 Her house is a haunted house in the middle of the woods.
 Miss Scary has a collection of assorted masks (which are modified in season two) which she uses to scare the other Mr. Men and Little Misses, although they can frighten her as well.
 Miss Scary has a scary snore (as seen in the episode, "Sleep").
 Little Miss Scary snorts when Miss Scary laughs.
 Miss Scary is also a fairy in some episodes.
-In the US and UK versions, Miss Scary is voiced by Susan Balboni and Jo Wyatt (Series 1) and Alex Kelly (Series 2).
+In the UK version, Miss Scary is voiced by Susan Balboni and Jo Wyatt (Series 1) and Alex Kelly (Series 2).

 Little Miss Scary has also been published under the alternative title of Madame Terreur (French), Doña Bú (Spanish), and Menina Susto (Portuguese).